reachkrishnaraj/kafka-elasticsearch-standalone-consumer/README.md

 ### Running as a standard Jar

-**1. Download the code into a `$CONSUMER_HOME` dir.
+**1. Download the code into a `$INDEXER_HOME` dir.

-**2. cp `$CONSUMER_HOME`/src/main/resources/kafkaESConsumer.properties.template /your/absolute/path/kafkaESConsumer.properties file - update all relevant properties as explained in the comments
+**2. cp `$INDEXER_HOME`/src/main/resources/kafka-es-indexer.properties.template /your/absolute/path/kafka-es-indexer.properties file - update all relevant properties as explained in the comments

-**3. cp `$CONSUMER_HOME`/src/main/resources/logback.xml.template /your/absolute/path/logback.xml
+**3. cp `$INDEXER_HOME`/src/main/resources/logback.xml.template /your/absolute/path/logback.xml

  specify directory you want to store logs in:
 	<property name="LOG_DIR" value="/tmp"/>

  adjust values of max sizes and number of log files as needed

-**4. build/create the app jar:
+**4. build/create the app jar (make sure you have MAven installed):

-		cd $CONSUMER_HOME
+		cd $INDEXER_HOME
      	mvn clean package

- The kafka-es-consumer-0.2.jar will be created in the $CONSUMER_HOME/bin.
+ The kafka-es-indexer-2.0.jar will be created in the $INDEXER_HOME/bin.
- All dependencies will be placed into $CONSUMER_HOME/bin/lib.
+ All dependencies will be placed into $INDEXER_HOME/bin/lib.
- All JAR dependencies are linked via kafka-es-consumer-0.2.jar manifest.
+ All JAR dependencies are linked via kafka-es-indexer-2.0.jar manifest.

-**5. Add all jars  in lib folder to classpath
+**5. edit your $INDEXER_HOME/run_indexer.sh script:
+		-- make it executable if needed (chmod a+x $INDEXER_HOME/run_indexer.sh)
+		-- update properties marked with "CHANGE FOR YOUR ENV" comments - according to your environment

 **6. run the app [use JDK1.8] :
-Add all jars  in lib folder to classpath

-		java -Dlogback.configurationFile=/your/absolute/path/logback.xml org.elasticsearch.kafka.indexer.KafkaIndexerDriver /your/absolute/path/kafkaESConsumer.properties
+		./run_indexer.sh

 # Versions